danielchangNYC/coursera-princeton-algorithms/week-4/notes.md

      - Conforms to an ordering: all parent nodes will have the same size property in relation to all of its children
      - So, min heap -> all parents will be smaller than children, max heap -> all parents larger than children

-## Symbol Tables (aka Associative Arrays, aka Python Dictionaries / Ruby Hashes)
+## Symbol Tables (aka Associative Arrays, aka Python Dictionaries / Ruby Hashes, BSTs, Hash Tables)

 - Given a key, search for the corresponding value
 - keys and values can switch "roles" (e.g. lookup by value)